OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/index.md

 ###### firebase-cloud-functions
 A [Google Firebase Cloud Function](https://firebase.google.com/docs/functions) is located in [firebase-cloud-functions](https://github.com/OpenAgricultureFoundation/firebase-cloud-functions)
-This function is used as part of registration the device with [Google's PubSub](https://cloud.google.com/pubsub/)
+This function is  part of registering the device with [Google's PubSub](https://cloud.google.com/pubsub/)

 ###### mqtt-service
-TODO: fill in mqtt info
+Any OpenAg device that is communicating with the backend (Google, or soon, locally) uses the [mqtt](http://mqtt.org/) messaging protocol.
+On the cloud/server side, the [mqtt-service project](https://github.com/OpenAgricultureFoundation/mqtt-service) listens to mqtt topics to receive sensor data from the device, and sends commands down to the device (such as starting an environmental recipe).
+The [cloud_common](https://github.com/OpenAgricultureFoundation/cloud_common) repository is used when running on Google's cloud platform.

 ###### Data_API
 TODO: fill in Data API